Continuous Combinatorics of Abelian Group Actions: The subshift problem for

-Roughly speaking, a prototypical $x \in 4^{\Z^2}$ has the property that in each $\ell \times \ell$ window, each of the regions bounded by the $2$s appears to be a (coded and padded) instance of a computation according to $M$.
-Note that in (\ref{acc_c}) of Definition~\ref{def:accep} we only require that $\bar{z}$ satisfies a rule of the Turing machine $M$, we do require that it is part of the actual canonical element $\pi(M)$.
+Thus, a prototypical $x \in 4^{\Z^2}$ has the property that in each $\ell \times \ell$ window, each of the regions bounded by the $2$s appears to be a (coded and padded) instance of a computation according to $M$.
+Note that in (\ref{acc_c}) of Definition~\ref{def:accep} we only require that $x$ satisfies the rules of the Turing machine $M$, we do {\em not} require that it is part of the actual canonical allowable pattern $\pi(M)$.